What’s the WordPress error that gave you a headache most recently?

 Next, go to your WordPress admin panel and go to “Settings.”
 Select “Permalinks.”
 Scroll to the bottom and click “Save Changes.”

-If you’re still able to access your WP admin, try solving this problem by deactivating every plugin one by one.
+If you’re still able to access your WP admin, try solving this problem by deactivating each installed plugin one by one.

 If you can’t access your WP admin, you will have to try to deactivate the plugin by accessing via the FTP client again.
 Open the WordPress root directory and access the wp-content folder.
 This folder contains all your plugins.

-As you can see, this internal server error isn’t uncommon, but it does require some troubleshooting to locate it and solve it.
-We hope that we made the process less tiresome for you.
+As you can see, this internal server error isn’t that difficult to solve, but it does require some troubleshooting to locate it first.

-In most of the cases, when your WP code needs more memory, the following message is displayed on your browser:
+In most cases, when your WP code needs more memory, the following message is displayed in your browser: